Platform comparison

 Planview on your shortlist?
 Let us show you what purpose-built looks like.

-If Planview is being evaluated for a UK public sector portfolio governance function, we are happy to walk through a direct comparison — showing how MoP, IPA and Green Book alignment works in Verto without a six-month SI engagement to build it in.
+If Planview is being evaluated for a UK public sector portfolio governance function, we are happy to walk through a direct comparison — showing how MoP and Green Book alignment, plus Programme and Project Data Standard compliance works in Verto without a six-month SI engagement to build it in.